 In this respect, the ! and ? resemble the box and diamond connectives found in modal logic, and it is then possible and interesting to study variations for the logical rules of these connectives.
 For example, elementary linear logic (ELL) is obtained by replacing the ! and ? introduction by a single rule introducing ! and ? at the same time.
 As a consequence, ELL can encode all and only the functions over integers that normalize in time bounded by an elementary function.

-While linear logic rejects the universal application of the two structural rules of weakening and contraction, it allows the the unrestricted use of the exchange structural rule.
+While linear logic rejects the universal application of the two structural rules of weakening and contraction, it allows the unrestricted use of the structural rule called exchange.
 A sequent calculus that does not universally employ the exchange rule has sequents whose left and right contexts are lists: the order of formulas within context becomes an expressive element of the logic.
 In this case, the multiplicative disjunction and conjunction can become non-commutative.

 One of the first logics that rejects all three structural rules of the sequent calculus was given in Lambek 1958.
 While this logic contains two implications, it does not contain a negation nor exponentials.
 Various recent papers have proposed extending linear logic to include non-commutative features and, at present, no proposal seems canonical.
 For a sampling of non-commutative linear logics, see Yetter 1990, Abrusci 1991, Retoré 1997, Abrusci & Ruet 1999, and Guglielmi & Strassburger 2001.